 - Recognizing phishing emails or questionable websites/links.

-For more on how to choose a technology platform that will keep data safe, download our webinar.
+For more on how to choose a technology platform that will keep data safe, check out our other cybersecurity resources.